Powback/Bad-Company-2-Map-Editor/README.md

   * Sometimes places objects akwardly.
 Might have something to do with scale.
 Only affects certain items.
 * 100% - Fix rotation
   * Rotation seems to work fine.
-* 0% - Terrain loading
-  * Needs a lot of research.
-Help would be appreciated.
 * 0% - Saving
   * Will be worked on when the above are finished.
+  *

+#Need more work
+ * Terrain loading
+   * Currently loads terrain, but the terrain file has to be loaded in Photoshop with a header of 50, flip horizontal, rotate 90 degrees ccw and saved with a 0 byte header.
+To load the map in BC2 I think the header has to be re-added.
+Untested.

 # Planned
 * Custom textures